If you are looking for guides to learn how to record piano, you came to the right place. In this post, you will find the answer.

 But what you can do and perhaps it’s the best solution, is to use a mic combination.
 Using both types of microphones will make your piano recording better and more natural.

 If you decide to use multiple mics, place dynamic mics closer to the piano for focused sound.
 And place condenser mics further from the piano and add ambient and reverb to your sound.

 Piano Mic Placement

-After your prepare your piano for recording, tune it and choose the mics, it’s time to place your mics in the best spots to capture as good sound as possible.
-Microphone placement is the key to a good sound.
+After you prepare your piano for recording, tune it and choose the mics, it’s time to place your mics in the best spots to capture as good sound as possible.
+Microphone placement is the key to good sound.